-Assessing Going Concern
+(i) Assessing Going Concern

 The Accounting Standards Board ("AcSB") amended CICA Handbook Section 1400, to include requirements for management to assess and disclose an entity's ability to continue as a going concern.
 This section applies to interim and annual financial statements relating to fiscal years beginning on or after January 1, 2008.
+The adoption of this standard did not have an impact on the Company's financial statements for the three months ended August 31, 2008.

-Financial Instruments
+(ii) Financial Instruments

 The AcSB issued CICA Handbook Section 3862, Financial Instruments - Disclosures, which requires entities to provide disclosures in their financial statements that enable users to evaluate (a) the significance of financial instruments for the entity's financial position and performance; and (b) the nature and extent of risks arising from financial instruments to which the entity is exposed during the period and at the balance sheet date, and how the entity manages those risks.
 The principles in this section complement the principles for recognizing, measuring and presenting financial assets and financial liabilities in Section 3855, Financial Instruments - Recognition and Measurement, Section 3863, Financial Instruments - Presentation, and Section 3865, Hedges.
 This section applies to interim and annual financial statements relating to fiscal years beginning on or after October 1, 2007.
+Disclosure requirements pertaining to Section 3862 are contained in Note 10 of the Company's financial statements for the three months ended August 31, 2008.

 The AcSB issued CICA Handbook Section 3863, Financial Instruments - Presentation, which is to enhance financial statement users' understanding of the significance of financial instruments to an entity's financial position, performance and cash flows.
 This section establishes standards for presentation of financial instruments and nonfinancial derivatives.
 It deals with the classification of financial instruments, from the perspective of the issuer, between liabilities and equity, the classification of related interest, dividends, losses and gains, and the circumstances in which financial assets and financial liabilities are offset.
 This section applies to interim and annual financial statements relating to fiscal years beginning on or after October 1, 2007.
+Adoption of Section 3863 had no impact on the Company's presentation of financial instruments.

-Capital Disclosures
+(iii) Capital Disclosures

 The AcSB issued CICA Handbook Section 1535, which establishes standards for disclosing information about an entity's capital and how it is managed.
 This section applies to interim and annual financial statements relating to fiscal years beginning on or after October 1, 2007.
+Disclosure requirements pertaining to Section 1535 are contained in Note 11.